hwaipy/InteractionFreePy/docs/source/usage.md

 With the broker address provided, you can list all the services available by calling `listServiceNames()`.
 Then, you can call the service directly by using the service name as an attribute of the worker instance, `worker.DragonCipher_Alice.encrypt_to_dragon_speech(human_speech)`.
 The most interesting part is that you can run the code on a completely different machine, and never need to know the implementation details of the service.
-You do not even need to import anything related to the server.
+You do not even need to import anything related to the service.

-For example, if you have a *Server* named `DragonCipher` that provides a function `encrypt_to_dragon_speech`, you can call it from a completely machine by:
+For example, if you have a *Service* named `DragonCipher_Alice` that provides a function `encrypt_to_dragon_speech`, you can call it from a completely machine by:

 ```{code-block} python
 :lineno-start: 1